A Timeline

 Revitalized in 1948

-After the 19th Amendment passed in 1920, the League of Women Voters in Nashville lost momentum and remained dormant until the remarkable Molly Todd came to town in the 1940’s and resuscitated the organization in 1948.
-Under her leadership, the LWVN mobilized support for a host of public policy issues ranging from birth control to the formation of a family service agency to racial integration.
-The League published the city’s first brochure on voter education, worked to abolish the poll tax, and engaged in efforts to consolidate city and county government services.
+After the passage of the 19th Amendment in 1920, the League of Women Voters in Nashville lost momentum and remained dormant until the remarkable Molly Todd arrived in the 1940s and revived the organization in 1948.
+Under her leadership, the LWVN mobilized support for a host of public policy issues, ranging from birth control and the formation of a family service agency to racial integration.
+The League published the city’s first brochure on voter education, worked to abolish the poll tax, and promoted the consolidation of city and county government services.

-Re-energized by a new generation of women leaders, the organization continues to address the pressing public policy issues raised in each generation.
+Re-energized by a new generation of women leaders, the organization continues to address the pressing public policy issues faced by each generation.

 1948-1950 | Molly Todd